science-en-poche/yelandur/API.md

 }
 ```

-User authentication is not taken into account here, since this method is
+User authentication is again not taken into account here, since this
-intended for real devices to register themselves.
-Any other data than
+method is intended for real devices to register themselves.
+Any other
-the `vk_pem` field is ignored.
+data than the `vk_pem` field is ignored.

 Possible errors are: